QuentinRa/blog.quentinra.dev/tools/vim/index.md

 * `esc` will bring (back) vim to its **normal mode** (if we could call it normal...).
-* `:q!` is the command to force to quit vim, that is to say, to to exit vim without saving.
+* `:q!` is the command to force to quit vim, that is to say, to exit vim without saving.

 ### Basic configuration